syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Import Chart, Sparklines from Excel to SfSpreadsheet
+### Import chart and sparklines from Excel to SfSpreadsheet

-For Importing Chart or Sparklines in SfSpreadsheet, the following references need to be added in your application.
+The following references need to be added in your application for importing chart and sparklines in SfSpreadsheet.

 <table>
 <tr>